Osvaldo Ramous: Biography

 In 1951 he married Nevenka Malić, head of the Children's Theater in Rijeka.
-As a regular collaborator of the local radio, Television and Radio Koper in Italian, he sent his translations of Nušić, Andrić, Krleža and thus contributes to the knowledge and spread of cultures of different peoples and to the cultural mediation in this border lands.
+As a regular collaborator of the local radio, Television and Radio Koper in Italian, he sent his translations of Nušić, Andrić, Krleža and thus contributed to the knowledge and spread of cultures of different peoples and to cultural mediation between Italy and Yugoslavia.
 Thanks to Osvaldo Ramous, Rijeka, Ljubljana, Zagreb, Belgrade, Sarajevo and Koper guest the "Piccolo Teatro" of Milan, with the performance of Carlo Goldoni's, "Arlecchino servitore di due padroni".

-He also organised a Congress of Italian and Croatian writers in Cittadella in 1964, in a period when Yugoslav relations to Italy have not yet been solved, so communication is considerably hampered.
-Many problems arise, and there are various tries to sabotage the cultural happening.
-Unpublished documents of the Association of Yugoslav Writers testifies to an invitation to Croatian, Serbian, Bosnian and Slovene writers not to attend this Congress.
+He also organised a Congress of Italian and Croatian writers in Cittadella in 1964, in a period when Yugoslav relations to Italy had not yet been solved, so communication was difficult.
+Unpublished documents of the Association of Yugoslav Writers suggest intentional sabotage of this meeting and an invitation to Croatian, Serbian, Bosnian and Slovene writers not to attend this Congress.
 Ramous managed to overcome this barrier and the gathering was held without any successful external political influence.

 In addition to collections of songs, he published novels, stories, essays, dramas and radio plays.
 As a poet, Ramous belongs to the lyricists, intimates, sensitivists and descriptuals.
 His lyrical verses are often devoted to the unstoppable nature of time and passage of life.
-Modern criticism has recognised the features of a restrained modernism in them.
+Modern criticism has recognized the features of a restrained modernism in them.
 For his works Ramous was awarded many awards.
 In addition to the aforementioned distinction, he also received the Premio Cittadella (Gold Medal) in 1955 for the "Vento sullo stagno" collection, and the Premio Cervia in 1963 for the collection of Risveglio di Medea, a Gold Medal for the novel L'ora di Minutopoli.
 In 1965, he was awarded the City of Rijeka Award for the collection "Vento sullo stagno" and the novel "Galebovi na krovu".

 He died in Rijeka in 1981.